tpoisot/BiodivML/docs/02_validation.md

 ```

 ```
-0.40718562874251496
+0.9670658682634731
 ```

-It's **pretty bad**!
-This is a good opportunity to figure out why and how
+It's **pretty good**!
+But let's not take any risk, and try to understand in
-our model is misbehaving.
+depth how good the model really is.

 ---